raspberrypilearning/lego-robot-car/en/step_4.md

 ---

 def move(pos):
     if pos.top:
         forward()
 --- /code ---

 --- /task ---

-The `move` function has a single parameter which has been called `pos`.
+The `move` function has a single parameter, which has been called `pos`.
 This will be automatically passed to the function, depending on where the Blue Dot is touched.

 --- task ---

-Add two method calls to your code, that will make the car move forward and stop.
+Add two method calls to your code.
+These will make the car move forward and stop.

 --- code ---
 ---